SimVascular/svFSIplus/Code/Source/README.md

 - Promotes sound programming practices and increases programmer efficiency

 Code that does not follow coding standards will be rejected during code review.
-However, program structures not mentioned in the following sections are may be coded in any (non-hideous) manner favoured by the developer.
+However, program structures not mentioned in the following sections may be coded in any (non-hideous) manner favoured by the developer.

+Note that svFSIplus maintained the program structure and naming conventions used by the svFSI Fortran code so some of the following coding standards may be violated.

 <h2 id="indent"> Indentation </h2>